kelvinuk/ws-demo/README.md

 # Boost Websocket C++ Client

-A small program that demonstrate how to call Molly API from C++.
+A small program that demonstrates how to call Molly API from C++.

 ## Structure and Design

-This program provides two major functions (boost_https_login and boost_mo_ws_client) The boost_https_login function implements the SSL HTTP post request whereas The boost_mo_ws_client function implements the SSL Websocket client connection.
-They both use Asio asynchronis mode.
-This approach is targeted for C++ coroutine, non-blocking environmnt where software scalbility/flexibility is important.
+This program features two main functions: boost_https_login and boost_mo_ws_client.
+The boost_https_login function handles SSL HTTP POST requests, while the boost_mo_ws_client function establishes an SSL WebSocket client connection.
+Both functions utilize Asio's asynchronous mode, which is designed for C++ coroutines in a non-blocking environment where software scalability and flexibility are essential.
+Unlike traditional multithreading programming, this approach eliminates the need for locking and semaphore resources.
-Compare with traditional multithread programming, locking /semaphore resources are not needed.

-An Event Handler is introduced and it can be passed to these functions for future customization / enhancement.
+An Event Handler has been introduced, which can be passed to these functions for future customization and enhancement.

 ## Demo Quick start

-To spin up docker, docker compose command can be used.
-Multi stage Docker file is provided.
+To launch Docker, you can use the Docker Compose command.
+A multi-stage Dockerfile is provided for this purpose.
 ```
   make start-all
 ```

 ## Development Quick start

-Please use CLion or VsCode IDE for development.
-Current development OS is ubuntu 24.
-CMake is the default build tool (Ninja can be re-enabled in IDE if CLion is used).
-(Bazel can be used if node js server simulator is needed)
+Please use CLion or VSCode IDE for development.
+The current development operating system is Ubuntu 24.
+CMake is the default build tool, although Ninja can be re-enabled in CLion if preferred.
+Additionally, Bazel can be used if a Node.js server simulator is required.

 ```
   make build-local